 Giving Assistant is a free digital loyalty program, with over 1,100 of the largest retailers like Kohls for instance, and gives an average of 5% cash reward after each online purchase.

 Not all cash back websites are created equal.
 Some will give you very little back and some will give you 100% of what they make off your purchase, and Giving Assistant is one of those websites if you’re a member.
-For non-member purchases, they retain the commission, and make a small donation to Feeding America to give one meal.
-You don’t have to wait months for a check in the mail like other cash back sites, and minimum payout is just $5.01, not $25+ like most other cash back sites which is nice because it can take a while to accumulate if you’re like me and not spending hundreds of dollars frequently.
+For non-member purchases, they retain the commission and make a small donation to Feeding America to give one meal.
+You don’t have to wait months for a check in the mail like other cashback sites, and minimum payout is just $5.01, not $25+ like most other cashback sites which are nice because it can take a while to accumulate if you’re like me and not spending hundreds of dollars frequently.

 If you make a purchase through their website and you don’t get credit for it, contact them and they’ll make sure you receive your full cash back amount.
 That to me is GREAT customer service!

 I actually had an issue with the purchase I did through Walmart not crediting, but they put the 4% cash back in my account after confirming my purchase.
 It’s as simple as that!